JacobJoergensen/TablistManager/README.md

 <h3>Required Addons (dependencies)</h3>
 You need to have installed, Skript-Reflect, Skript-Yaml, Vault & a Permission Plugin on your server.
-Do you want to use the money placeholder you will need to have Essentials or CMI installed also. <br>
+Do you want to use the money placeholder you will need to have Essentials or CMI installed also. <br><br>

 **Wiki**: https://jacobjoergensen2.gitbook.io/tablistmanager/
 <br>**Bug Report & Ideas**: https://github.com/JacobJoergensen/TablistManager/issues